 If you have read any of my posts in the past, you know that I love to play golf.
 Particularly with my kids.

-I’d do as much of this as I could possibly schedule.
+I’d play golf as much as I could possibly schedule.
 I know this is the quintessential “I’m gonna retire and play more golf!”
 But I really do love it.
-I’d be happy to play 9 holes most every day if my little girls and boy were along with me.
+I’d be happy to play 9 holes most days if my little girls and boy were along with me.

 Maybe I’ll even get to travel to watch them play golf in high school or college at some point.
 (Or…ballet, art, music, or whatever other passion they find).

 I’ve never forced the sport on any of them.
-I just want them to love the sport (and for them to have an excuse to hang out with their dad when they are older and I am no longer cool to hang out with).
+I just want them to love the sport (and for them to have an excuse to hang out with their dad when they are older when I am no longer cool).

-As I started writing this, I kept coming up with more things that I would like to do.
+As I started writing this, I kept coming up with more things that I would like to do in my life after FI.
+Like my son playing mariokart, I want to finish strong.
+However, I also want to enjoy the journey along the way.

 I imagine getting to my FI number and enjoying some of the above items while I get there.
 I’ll partial FIRE for another 5-10 years after I reach my number.
 This will provide benefits and allow me more flexibility to finish well.